fivdi/bme280/README.md

 OVERSAMPLE.X1
 - filterCoefficient - one of the [FILTER](#enum-filter) enum values, slows down the response to the sensor inputs, optional, default FILTER.OFF
+- standby - one of the [STANDBY](#enum-standby) enum values, controls the inactive standby period in normal mode, optional, default STANDBY.MS_0_5 for 0.5 milliseconds
 - forcedMode - boolean, true to run the BME280 in forced mode, false to run the BME280 in normal mode, optional, default false